 The development of a culture of fire safety at UNC-Chapel Hill is critical to a safe environment.
-Education is one of the most important aspects of developing that culture and extensive training and education is an annual part of our fire safety program.
+Education is one of the most important aspects of developing that culture, and extensive training and education is an annual part of our fire safety program.
 The following is a partial list of the Fire Safety Section's education and training efforts over the past three calendar years:

-- Participated in the annual Fall Festival celebration helping to provide a safe environment, answering fire safety questions and ensuring compliance with the NC State Fire Code - Held annual fire safety fair in collaboration with UNC Police, Chapel Hill Fire Department, Carolina Dining Services and Orange County Emergency Services to develop on-going fire safety relationships with students and to provide hands-on training - Facilitated quarterly training sessions for the EHS Emergency Response Team, collaborating their knowledge and reviewing incidents to improve effectiveness of hazardous materials incident response - Trained EHS fire safety personnel responsible for inspecting laboratories, providing new tools for identifying and correcting fire safety deficiencies - Trained students, faculty and staff in fire extinguisher use, with live fire, PowerPoint and student developed videos - Trained 300 Resident Advisors yearly for the Department of Housing and Residential Education - Participated in Fire Safety fair(10/29/19) in collaboration with the Department of Residential Education, Orange County EMS, UNC Police, Chapel Hill Fire Department, NC Forestry and other stakeholders to reach students with fire safety messages - Partnered with Town of Chapel Hill and Community partners and the Office of Student Fraternities and Sororities to ensure town and student success through knowledge of available programs - Partnered with the Chapel Hill Fire Department to provide yearly training opportunities in University housing facilities - Continued our building and fire safety inspection procedure that will ensure annual inspections of all student housing
+- Participated in the annual Fall Festival celebration helping to provide a safe environment, answering fire safety questions, and ensuring compliance with the NC State Fire Code (2018, 2019) - Held annual fire safety fair in collaboration with UNC Public Safety, Chapel Hill Fire Department, Carolina Dining Services and Orange County Emergency Services to develop on-going fire safety relationships with students and to provide hands-on training (2018, 2019) - Facilitated quarterly training sessions for the EHS Emergency Response Team, collaborating their knowledge and reviewing incidents to improve effectiveness of hazardous materials incident response. - Trained students, faculty and staff in fire extinguisher use, with live fire, PowerPoint and student developed videos. - Trained 300 Resident Advisors yearly for the Department of Housing and Residential Education. - Participated in Fire Safety fair (10/29/19) in collaboration with the Department of Residential Education, Orange County EMS, UNC Police, Chapel Hill Fire Department, NC Forestry and other stakeholders to reach students with fire safety messages. - Partnered with Town of Chapel Hill and Community partners and the Office of Student Fraternities and

+- Sororities to ensure town and student success through knowledge of available programs. - Partnered with the Chapel Hill Fire Department to provide yearly training opportunities in University housing facilities. - Continued our building and fire safety inspection procedure that will ensure annual inspections of all student housing annually. - In 2020, all Resident Advisors were trained virtually due to the coronavirus pandemic.